Anil077476/My-Profile/README.md

 # My Profile
-A Profile site to display skills, experience and works.
-Angular website build by me using [Brittany Chiang](https://brittanychiang.com/) design.
+Web page to display skills, experience and works for software engineers.
+An Angular website build by me using [Brittany Chiang](https://brittanychiang.com/) design.

 Prod Link :- https://www.tilakpuli.me

 ## Story
-I am react guy who has 2+ experience working on production scale react UI projejct.
+I am a react guy who have 2+ experience working on production scale react UI/Full stack web applications.
 But I never got chance to work on Angular project and was curious to know what Angular provides.
-And also at same time I needed portfolio site.
-So I build this with Angular using @Brittany Chiang's profolio site as reference (As I wanted to build this quick and only concentrate on Angular).
+And also at the same time I needed portfolio site.
+So I build this with Angular using @Brittany Chiang's profolio site as reference (As I wanted to build this quick and only concentrate on learning Angular).
 Thanks Brittany for Design and some CSS.
-In next version, I am planing use my own design.
+In next version, I would like to update this website design to my own.

 ## How to use.
 If you want to use this project as your profolio, Feel free to use it.
 But please credit it to Brittany Chiang as she deserves it.